XimiPali/LamaBookShop/README.md

 ## Features

-- View all books with details like title, description, price, and cover image.
+- View all books with details like title, description, price, and cover image
 - Add new books to the collection.
 - Update existing book information.
 - Delete books from the collection.